RuggeroVisintin/SparkEngineWeb/README.md

 ## Contributing

-To contribute to the project just open a pull request.
+You can contribute to the project via pull requests.
 If you are working on an existing issue remember to link the pull request to it.

-Once opened a core maintainer will review the PR and eventually approve it
+Once opened a core maintainer will review the PR and eventually approve it.

+When contributing, make sure to follow our [coding guidelines](./docs/coding-guidelines.md)

 ## License